Our History Our Identity outreach project

 Community outreach and engagement project across Guildford borough.

 In 2017 we gathered memories and stories of Guildford's past and present during the Your Stories, Your Museum - funded by Arts Council England project.
 In 2018, we decided to build on this work and reach more people, exploring connections, conversations and stories about Guildford's surrounding villages.
-The project, 'Our History, Our Identity' will reveal our borough's rural history and identity, through work with partner organisations, such as: museums, village halls, societies, local groups and individuals.
+The project, 'Our History, Our Identity' revealed our borough's rural history and identity, through work with partner organisations, including museums, village halls, societies, local groups and individuals.

 We visited as many parishes as possible, attending local events, bringing our small stand and, of course, some museum objects to break the ice, stir memories or create intrigue.
 We found objects relating to the area we visited.